 Wedding Photography Packages

 Ask your photographer for a flat fee, unlimited coverage contract, if you want him or her to stay for the duration of the festivities.
 However, if you are working with a tight budget you may want to consider hiring your photographer for a set number of hours only or buy into a specific package they may offer.
-Many photographers operate this way and often offer you a six-hour or an eight-hour package, for instance, and may even let you decide which events will be covered.
-On’t forget to consider the amount of travel time for your photographer when factoring in hours needed.
+Many photographers operate this way and often offer you a six-hour or an eight-hour package.
+They may even let you decide which events will be covered.
+Don’t forget to consider the amount of travel time for your photographer when factoring in hours needed.
 You need to consider the location of your reception, and how long it takes the photographer to get there from the ceremony, after all, he is considered to be “working” when traveling between venues.

 Typical Time Line For Wedding Photography Coverage